mrkishi/veonim/README.md

 ### building for your target platform

-after installing all dependencies (`npm start`) pick and run one of the release targets listed below
+after installing all dependencies (`npm start`) pick and run one of the release targets listed below. it is unlikely that cross-compiling will work.

 ```
 npm run release-mac